15 Best Supplements to Reduce Cytokine Storm, a Severe Complication from COVID-19 (Updated July 2021)

 Another study, published in JAMA (JAMA Netw Open - Sep 2020) found that persons who are likely to have deficient vitamin D levels at the time of COVID-19 testing were at substantially higher risk of testing positive for COVID-19 than were persons who were likely to have sufficient levels.

 2. QuercetinQuercetin is a pigment that is found in plants, vegetables, and fruits, and serves as an immune nutrient offering many health benefits.
 Elderberry, red onions, white onions and cranberries are the richest sources of quercetin.
-It is a flavonoid and antioxidant that may help to reduce inflammatory cytokines, infections, and allergies.
+It is a flavonoid and antioxidant that may help to reduce inflammatory cytokines, infections, allergies and anti-blood clot property.
 Research has found that quercetin may be particularly beneficial for viral respiratory infections.

-For prevention, the Front Line COVID-19 Critical Care Working Group (FLCCC) recommends (updated April 26, 2021):
+For prevention, the Front Line COVID-19 Critical Care Working Group (FLCCC) I-MASK+ protocol recommends (updated June 30, 2021):

 - Vitamin D3: 1000–3000 IU/day.
 Note RDA (Recommended Daily Allowance) is 800–1000 IU/day.
 The safe upper-dose daily limit is likely < 4000 IU/day.
 Vitamin D deficiency has been associated with an increased risk of acquiring COVID-19 and from dying from the disease.
 Vitamin D supplementation may therefore prove to be an effective and cheap intervention to lessen the impact of this disease, particularly in vulnerable populations, i.e. the elderly and obese.
 (Amazon)